 ProtonVPN also has an extensive feature list, including tools for tracker blocking that allows you to stay totally anonymous online, and a version of split tunneling (though this feature differs from OS to OS).

-As for the speed, ProtonVPN performs pretty well.
-One downside is that it doesn’t have the WireGuard protocol, so the internet speed gets affected a bit more.
+As for the speed, ProtonVPN performs truly well as it has the WireGuard protocol, so the internet speed gets boosted.

 How we selected and tested these VPNs